dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-land_digitisation.md

 * No multiple land owners
 * Lands can only be saved in the correct geopolitical location
 * Combining of adjacent lands
-* Splitting of lands by multiple coordinates
+* Land splitting
 * Regional statistics
-    * total area of assigned lands
+    * Total area of assigned lands
-    * Lands with overlapping geometric points
+    * Lands with overlapping geometric points (land to land encroachment)
+    * Street encroachments of lands
 * Terrain information for each land
-* Only people with administrative access (government officials) to the database can approve or disapprove land information
+* Only people with administrative access (government officials) can approve or disapprove land information
 <br/>
 <br/>